 Youth Exchange is a structured program of Rotary International, adopted by the Board in 1974.
+Note: The Board regularly reviews and amends, where necessary, these policies.

 The Rotary Youth Exchange program provides young people with the opportunity to meet individuals from other countries, experience new cultures and to learn first hand about all aspects of life in another country.
 Host clubs, host families, and entire communities are enriched by extended, friendly contact with someone from a different culture.
 The program instills in young people the concept of international understanding and goodwill.